OlgaJ1989/taste-of-poland/README.md

 The aim of the website is:
 - to give users the possibility of viewing the restaurant's Menu and photo Gallery so that they can decide in advance of their visit whether the restaurant and its offering is something they would like to try out;
 - to give users the possibility of registering for an account in order to be able to book a table so that the bookings are held in a secure environment where no one can access and tamper with them without login details;
-- to give the the site owners / authorised staff the possibility of viewing the bookings users made so they can be modified or deleted if needed;
+- to give the site owners / authorised staff the possibility of viewing the bookings users made so they can be modified or deleted if needed;
 - to give users the possibility of accessing the website and booking a table on any device;
-- to give users the details neccessary for them to be able to contact the venue.
+- to give users the details necessary for them to be able to contact the venue.

 ### User Stories